 Choosing "good" information to use in your research assignments.

 You will meet and work with the subject librarian for your major while you are at IUPUI, but it is important to have a good understanding of these three parts of the process before you move on to other library research skills.
 Please watch the three tutorials below in order.

 As you begin to write papers and engage with the ideas of others, you become a part of the scholarly conversation: You communicate the ideas of others through citations and you share your own ideas.
 These tutorials will help gain the research skills you need to succeed at IUPUI and beyond.

-If you have questions, please feel free to contact your instructor or me, Bronwen K. Maxson.
-I'm the subject librarian for English and Spanish.
-My contact information is on the left.
+If you have questions, please feel free to contact your instructor or me.

 Please start with the first tutorial, Words and Keywords.
 It will explain how to turn ideas into keywords for searching.
 For captions, please watch the video on YouTube.